 The Landry family:

 - Francis Landry, aged sixty-seven, and Marie-Josephe Doucet, his wife, aged sixty-five, both infirm.
 Charlet Landry, their son, aged thirty-six, was non-compos mentis.
-Their son Germain who was in exile with them in Ipswich married Marguerite Benoit in 1760 while in exile.
-Post exile they settled in L’Assomption, Quebec
+Another son, Germain who was in exile with them in Ipswich married Marguerite Benoit in 1760 while in exile.
+Post-exile they settled in L’Assomption, Quebec

 - John Landry and Margaret, his wife, and children

 - Paul Breau and his wife Marie-Joseph-Landry, his wife, and children.
 The children identified with the children of the Town and were known as Molly, Peggy, Nancy, Susan, Matty and Francis.
 When their exile ended they, went to St-Jacques de l’Achigan in Quebec.